Harar: Present (1948–)

 Following the aftermath of World War II, the city saw the construction of a high school and a military academy.
 With the rise of the Derg in the 1970s, Harari disatsifcation remained high, Derg officials appropriating Harari property and forcibly conscripting Harari youth into the army saw further migration abroad, specifically to Canada and the United States.

 After the rise of the Ethiopian People's Revolutionary Democratic Front (EPRDF) in the early 1990s, Hararis were encouraged to use their language in official capacities.
 Considerable effort was taken to develop Harari as an official educational and administrative language.
 This saw a general cultural revival in Harar, with also stressed the importance of Islam.
-The complex social interactions of Sufi rituals at Harar's numerous shrines both refied local Islamic identity and attracted large numbers of Muslim Ethiopian tourists.
+The complex social interactions of Sufi rituals at Harar's numerous shrines both refined local Islamic identity and attracted large numbers of Muslim Ethiopian tourists.
 By 1994, two political parties were vying over power in Harar, one being the Harari National League (HNL) and the Harari Democratic Unity Party.
 After a tense competition which occasionally descended into violence, the HNL was able to seize power.

 Tensions persist between the Harari people and the neighboring Oromo community, as the Oromo have taken possession of certain agricultural lands belonging to the Harari in the area surrounding Harar.
 In 2018, Tom Gardner reported that the Qeerroo Oromo nationalists took control of the city, demanding millions of Ethiopian birr as a condition for restoring water supplies to the residents of Harar.
 A significant upheaval has emerged due to the increasing encroachment of Oromia, which is demanding a greater influence over the government of Harar.